Charleston (SC) Cougars face the Northwestern Wildcats - WTOP News

 Philadelphia; Friday, 1 p.m.
 EST

 The Cougars are 8-1 in non-conference play.
-Charleston (SC) is the CAA leader with 15.4 offensive rebounds per game led by Lara Rohkohl averaging 5.7.
+Charleston (SC) averages 14.0 turnovers per game and is 8-1 when it turns the ball over less than its opponents.

-The Wildcats have a 6-3 record in non-conference play.
-Northwestern ranks third in the Big Ten with 19.3 assists per game led by Caroline Lau averaging 7.0.
+The Wildcats are 6-3 in non-conference play.
+Northwestern is 2-2 in games decided by at least 10 points.

-Charleston (SC)’s average of 8.6 made 3-pointers per game this season is just 0.5 more made shots on average than the 8.1 per game Northwestern gives up.
-Northwestern averages 3.9 made 3-pointers per game this season, 1.5 fewer made shots on average than the 5.4 per game Charleston (SC) allows.
+Charleston (SC) makes 42.0% of its shots from the field this season, which is 4.3 percentage points higher than Northwestern has allowed to its opponents (37.7%).
+Northwestern has shot at a 43.4% rate from the field this season, 7.7 percentage points higher than the 35.7% shooting opponents of Charleston (SC) have averaged.

-TOP PERFORMERS: Taryn Barbot is shooting 35.5% from beyond the arc with 2.4 made 3-pointers per game for the Cougars, while averaging 16.3 points, seven rebounds and 2.3 steals.
+TOP PERFORMERS: Taryn Barbot averages 2.4 made 3-pointers per game for the Cougars, scoring 16.3 points while shooting 35.5% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.